rofy-ai/react-spa/.rofy/instructions.md

 └── package.json             # Root package.json with workspaces
 ```

-## Development Workflow

-- Use `npm run dev` to start both client and server in development
-- Client runs on Vite dev server with HMR
-- Server uses nodemon with tsx for TypeScript execution
-- Database changes managed through Drizzle migrations

 ## Package Management

 - **Monorepo Structure**: All dependencies are managed in the root `package.json`
 - **Workspace Configuration**: The client folder is configured as a workspace
 - **Shared Dependencies**: Both client and server share the same `node_modules` and dependency versions
 - **Client Package.json**: The `client/package.json` only contains scripts - all dependencies are inherited from the root

-## Port Configuration

-- **Main Server**: Port `5001` - Express server that handles API routing and static file serving
-- **Frontend Dev Server**: Port `5173` - Vite development server for the React app
-- **Backend API Server**: Port `5002` - Separate Express process for user-defined API routes
-- **Development Setup**: The main server (5001) proxies frontend requests to Vite (5173) and API requests to the backend server (5002)

 ## Code Conventions